Anna042023/CrossCityBench/README.md

 ## 🔍 STPB Specification and Interpretability Validation

-To ensure the reproducibility and validity of the interpretability analysis, the construction and validation of STPB proceeds in three clearly defined steps.
+To ensure the reproducibility and validity of the interpretability analysis, the construction and validation of the spatio‑temporal pattern bank (STPB) proceeds in three clearly defined steps.

-**Prototype Construction:** Extract pattern segments from PeMS03 and PeMS-BAY datasets.
-Perform K-means clustering on normalized pattern embeddings.
+**Prototype Construction:** Extract pattern segments from PeMS03 and PeMS‑BAY datasets.
+Perform K‑means clustering on normalized pattern embeddings.

 **Prototype Selection:** Determine the number of clusters using the elbow method.
 Retain only prototypes that appear in more than 70\% of cities, ensuring generality.

 **Interpretability Validation:** Conduct a user study with 5 domain experts.
-Each expert rates interpretability (scale 1-5) based on model outputs.
-Compute correlation between STPB similarity and human ratings.
+Each expert rates interpretability (scale 1‑5) based on model outputs.
+Compute the correlation between STPB similarity and human ratings.

 <p align="center"><b>Table 4: Formal specification of STPB prototypes</b></p>